 NCPHA Fall Conference

-SeYe has suggestions about fall presentation.
+SeonAe Yeo has suggestions about MCH for fall presentation.

 Joanne Rinker has results based accountability as a potential fall conference presentation.
 Discussion among group about potentially co-host the two hour session at NCPHA.
 Colleen stated that Rebecca Reeves has presented to OCHD about RBA and it was a good presentation.
 Colleen suggests that we find some funding to purchase the book that accompanies the presentation so folks have a take-away.
 The book is about $10.
 This would be Wednesday afternoon and would not take the place of the research sessions.

-Research sections: Need to think about revamping the request for proposal, judging and what categories will be judged.
+Research presentations: Need to think about revamping the request for abstracts, judging and what categories will be judged.
 Discussion about giving awards in each large category including awarding best student full presentation ($100), best practitioner full presentation ($100), best student speed round ($100), best practitioner speed round ($100), best student poster ($50) and best practitioner poster award ($50).